Fairmont Nile City

-Fairmont Nile City is a hotel located in Cairo, Egypt and is a part of the global Fairmont Hotels and Resorts brand.
-The hotel has 531 rooms, 8 restaurants, and 25 floors and is located alongside the Nile River.
+Fairmont Nile City is a hotel located in Cairo, Egypt and is a part of Accor.
+The hotel has 562 rooms, 8 restaurants, and 25 floors and is located alongside the Nile River.

 About the hotel

-Fairmont Nile City opened on October 6, 2010, with Nile City Investment being one of the property's main shareholders.
-The building is 105 meters high and was designed by architectural firm, Hirsch Bedner Associates.
-Since the hotel opening, it has been under continuous retouching across the property.
-The hotel features mainly Art Deco and contemporary design features within its overall interior decoration style.
-A casino is also located at the hotel.
-It is situated between the two towers of the Nile City Complex.
-It is also located about 23 km away from tourist attractions including the Giza pyramid complex, the Great Sphinx of Giza, and the Mosque of Muhammad Ali.
+Fairmont Nile City opened on October 6, 2010, with Nile City Investment among the property's main shareholders.
+The building stands 105 meters high and was designed by the architectural firm Hirsch Bedner Associates.
+The hotel's interior incorporates Art Deco and contemporary design elements.
+A casino is also located within the property.

+The hotel is situated between the two towers of the Nile City Complex.
+It is located within central Cairo and provides access to several of the city's major cultural and historical attractions, including the Grand Egyptian Museum, the Giza pyramid complex, the Great Sphinx of Giza, the Mosque of Muhammad Ali, and the Egyptian Museum.

 Food & beverage outlets

-Fairmont Nile City has 7 food & beverage outlets on the property.
+Fairmont Nile City has 9 food & beverage outlets on the property.
 These include.